 - This gist is an example to ignore WordPress core files.

 - As an alternative, this gist is more strict and will only track changes in the mu-plugins, plugins, and themes directories of your wp-content directory.

 - If you are using any “mu-plugins”, make sure you are tracking the mu-plugins directory.
 If not, it can be ignored (just make sure to ignore the ludicrous directory and the strattic.php files in your .gitignore, since these should not be changed or removed).

-- The main files for version control are going to be in wp-content, which includes the mu-plugins, plugins, and themes directories.
-Any other code files or folders that need to be tracked can and should be added in the wp-content directory.
+The main files for version control are going to be in wp-content, which includes the mu-plugins, plugins, and themes directories.
+Any other code files or folders that need to be tracked can and should be added to the wp-content directory.